syncfusion/ej2-angular-docs/src/maps/maps/bubble.md

 # Bubbles in Angular Maps

 Bubbles in the Maps control represent the underlying data values of the Maps.
 It can be scattered throughout the Maps shapes that contain values in the data source.
-Bubbles are enabled by setting the [`visible`](../api/maps/bubbleSettingsModel/#visible) property of [`bubbleSettings`](../api/maps/bubbleSettingsModel) property to "**true**".
-To add bubbles to the Maps, bind the data source to the [`dataSource`](../api/maps/bubbleSettingsModel/#datasource) property of [`bubbleSettings`](../api/maps/bubbleSettingsModel) property and set the field name, that contains the numerical data, in the data source to the [`valuePath`](../api/maps/bubbleSettingsModel/#valuepath) property.
+Bubbles are enabled by setting the [`visible`](../api/maps/bubbleSettingsModel/#visible) property of [`bubbleSettings`](../api/maps/bubbleSettingsModel) to **true**.
+To add bubbles to the Maps, bind the data source to the [`dataSource`](../api/maps/bubbleSettingsModel/#datasource) property of [`bubbleSettings`](../api/maps/bubbleSettingsModel) and set the field name, that contains the numerical data, in the data source to the [`valuePath`](../api/maps/bubbleSettingsModel/#valuepath) property.

-The following example demonstrates how to enable bubbles for the World map with the data source.

 ```typescript
 export let world_map = // paste the World map from WorldMap.json GeoJSON file.